AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 > Please note that [`$elemhide` modifier](#elemhide-modifier) can disable all cosmetic rules at once.

-> **Compatibility with different versions of AdGuard.** Rules with `specifichide` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard browser extensions for Chrome, Firefox, Edge.
+> **Compatibility with different versions of AdGuard.** Rules with `$specifichide` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard browser extensions for Chrome, Firefox, Edge.

 <a id="advanced-modifiers"></a>
 ### Advanced capabilities